Rahmanism/rahmanism.github.io/README.md

 ### Hi there 👋

 I'm a developer with some years of experience.
+- ⛩ I'm developing and maintaing a web project that interacts with door controls using .NET Core Web API and ReactJs.
-- 🔭 I’m currently working on some projects for an educational organization.
-I work with ASP.NET Webforms/C# there.
+- 🔭 I've worked on some projects for an educational organization.
+I've developed with ASP.NET Webforms/C# there.
-- ⚛️ I'm working on the frontend of a new project using ReactJS.
+- ⚛️ I've worked on the frontend of a Daroog project using ReactJS.
 - 💻 I did some work with Delphi making Windows desktop applications in the past.
 - 🌱 I've worked on a Vue project recently.